 Keep Your Credit Utilization Ratio Below 30%

-Your credit utilization ratio refers to how much of your available credit you are using.
+Your credit utilization ratio refers to how much of your available credit limit you are using.
 For example, say you have a credit card with a credit limit of $5,000.
 If you currently had a balance of $2,500, your credit utilization would be at 50%.
-Credit bureaus don’t expect consumers always to have an extremely low credit utilization, but it is best practice to try and keep it around 30% or lower.
+Credit bureaus don’t expect consumers to always have an extremely low credit utilization ratio, but it is best practice to try and keep it around 30% or lower.

 Avoid Applying for New Credit